lamere History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066 added many new elements to an already vibrant culture.
+The Norman Conquest of England in 1066 added many new elements to an already vibrant culture.
 Among these were thousands of new names.
 The lamere family lived in Gloucestershire.
 Their name, however, is of Norman derivation, and refers to the proximity of their former place of residence to the sea. lamere is a latter variation of the earlier local surname de la Mare, which literally translates as of the sea, or from the sea.
 Another source claims the name originated from the "ancient Forest of Delamere, foresta de la Mare," and literally meant "forest of the lake."

 Early Origins of the lamere family

-Gloucestershire where Guillaume (William) de La Mare was a tenant in Chief of lands in both this county and in Herefordshire.
+The surname lamere was first found in Gloucestershire where Guillaume (William) de La Mare was a tenant in Chief of lands in both this county and in Herefordshire.
 He also held lands in 1086 A.D. in Wiltshire and Hertfordshire as a sub tenant under the name William de La Mare.
 He held many lordships.
 He came from Lamare at St. Opportune in the arrondisement of Pont Audemer in Normandy where his castle was built on piles on the border of the lake.

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) He was sometimes called William FitzNorman and was the scion of that family name.
+He was sometimes called William FitzNorman and was the scion of that family name.
 Marsh Baldon in Oxfordshire was an ancient family seat.
 "This parish, originally called Meres or Mars and ultimately Marsh Baldon, derives its distinguishing name from one De la Mare, a descendant of whom was patron of the living in 1381. "

-William de La Mare ( fl.
-1272-1279) was an English Franciscan theologian who is known to have preached in Lincoln.
 Sir John Delamare (c.
 1320-1383), was an English knight at the court of King Edward III.
 He was granted permission to turn his manor house at Nunney into Nunney Castle in 1373.
 He served as High Sheriff of Wiltshire in 1374 and later High Sheriff of Somerset and Dorset in 1377.
 His niece Eleanor Delamere, who inherited his estates died in 1413 and those estates were passed on to William Paulet, 1st Marquess of Winchester.

 Early History of the lamere family

-Another 265 words (19 lines of text) covering the years 1172, 1294, 1685, 1285, 1387, 1372, 1376, 1320, 1383, 1373, 1408 and 1857 are included under the topic Early lamere History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lamere research.
+Another 149 words (11 lines of text) covering the years 1172, 1294, 1685, 1285, 1387, 1372, 1376, 1320, 1383, 1373, 1408 and 1857 are included under the topic Early lamere History in all our PDF Extended History products and printed products wherever possible.

 lamere Spelling Variations

-spelling variations.
+Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Delamere, Delamare, DeleMere, DelaMare, Delemare, Delamare, Delamere, Delemare, DeLaMar, DeLaMarre, DeLaMaior, FitzNorman, Fitznorman, Delamore, Dalamaire, Delamar, Delamare, Delmore, Lamere, MacHerbert and many more.

 Early Notables of the lamere family (pre 1700)

-High Sheriff of Herefordshire in 1372, best remembered as the Presiding Officer of the House of Commons during the Good Parliament of 1376; and Sir John...
+Outstanding amongst the family at this time was William De La Mare (died c.1285), English Franciscan theologian; Sir Peter de la Mare (died c.
+1387), High Sheriff of Herefordshire in 1372, best remembered as the Presiding Officer of the House of Commons during the Good Parliament of 1376; and Sir John Delamare (c...

-Another 54 words (4 lines of text) are included under the topic Early lamere Notables in all our PDF Extended History products and printed products wherever possible.
+Another 52 words (4 lines of text) are included under the topic Early lamere Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lamere family to Ireland

-Another 92 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the lamere family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name lamere or a variant listed above: